mandiant/capa/capa/ghidra/README.md

 | Python | `>= 3.8` | https://www.python.org/downloads |
 | Ghidra | `>= 10.2` | https://ghidra-sre.org |

-In order to run capa using the Ghidra feature extractor, you must install capa as a library and obtain the offical capa rules that match the version you have installed.
-The following steps may be followed:
+In order to run capa using the Ghidra feature extractor, you must install capa as a library and obtain the official capa rules that match the version you have installed.
+You can do this by completing the following steps using the Python 3 interpreter that you have configured for your Ghidrathon installation:

 1. Install capa and its dependencies from PyPI using the Python interpreter configured for your Ghidra installation:
 ```bash